- Ms Khadija Chennoufi-Gilkes

 A key area of my research interest is the use of the Internet by Amazigh cultural activists for advancing claims in a trans-national public sphere.
 My Doctoral research focuses on Berber/Amazigh identifications amongst Berbers/Imazighen in Algeria and Morocco through the methodology of selected case studies.
 My principal focus is on the circulation of discourses via social media on indigenous identity mobilization, paying particular attention to regional specificities.
 I am aiming to document and analyse social media narratives in the context of political transition to democracy and a diachronic focus on the development of the Berber/Amazigh movement.
 I am mainly studying discourses in various domains of the public sphere aimed at linguistic and cultural revitalisation of regional Amazigh/Imazighen identifications.
 In addition to these aspects of Amazigh identity politics, I locate the emergence of the latest popular movement in the Rif region of Morocco in the context of the legacies of the civil resistance democracy movements of the Arab Spring.

 I have particular interests in the intersection of language and identity discourses relating to my case studies of Amazigh cultural activism as well as the role of affect in the maintenance/revival of the Tamazight language and other forms of symbolic cultural assertions as articulations of Berber/Amazigh identity within multi-lingual regional settings.
 An important research focus is the reclamation of history in contemporary formulations of collective identifications, specifically in relation to articulations of regional identification vis-a-vis the Nation-State.
 I am seeking to locate the emerging relationships between different identity categories, citizenship and the State in relation to questions of language and heritage.
-Through my research, I aim to trace linkages with a multi-sited and multi-modal approach to case study research, thereby, exploring alternative ways of imagining the Nation and belonging, collective and individual.
-I have established a Facebook site at http://facebook.com/khadijachennoufigilkes which forms one of the key tools of my research.
+Through my research, I aim to trace linkages with a multi-sited and multi-modal approach to comparative case study research, thereby, exploring alternative ways of imagining the Nation and belonging, collective and individual.
+I have established a Facebook site which forms one of the key tools of my research.